ViveLeFrance/AffineHandlebodies/README.md

 # AffineHandlebodies
 This collection of notebooks implements the code to perform the calculations used to determine a Weinstein handlebody of a smooth complex affine surface, as described by Casals and Murphy in [CM19](https://www.math.ucdavis.edu/~casals/LefsFronts_Reviewed.pdf).

-It is also intended as a companion repo to the paper (...) to document the various choices that lead to the resulting handlebodies.
+It is also intended as a companion repo to the article [Weinstein Handlebodies for the Painlevé Betti Spaces](https://arxiv.org/abs/2511.17352) to document the various choic(...)es that lead to the resulting handlebodies.

 ## Run via Binder

 You can try out the code via Binder in your browser (link below) without installing anything on your machine.
-Note however that binder takes quite long to install the necessary environment (can be of the order of ~20 minutes).
+Note however that binder takes quite long to install the necessary environment (it installs the entirety of sage into a container - can be of the order of ~20 minutes), and that your changes do not persist.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ViveLeFrance/AffineHandlebodies/main?urlpath=lab)